JuliaVTK/WriteVTK.jl/docs/src/grids/syntax.md

   This option is ignored when writing inline data in ASCII format.

-- If `parallel_compression` is `true`, appended compressed data may be split into VTK compression blocks and compressed using Julia threads.
+- If `parallel_compression` is `true`, appended compressed data may be split into VTK compression blocks and compressed in parallel using Julia threads.
   This is disabled by default and only applies to dense arrays with bitstype elements.
 Other data falls back to serial compression.